The Real Value Of Work Experience

 That got us thinking: what is the real value of work experience?

-Here at Holyrood Partnership, we try to offer as many work experience places as possible to young PR talent.
+Here at Holyrood PR, we try to offer as many work experience places as possible to young PR talent.
 Rather than setting them loose on the filing cabinet and coffee machine (kettle in our case!) we like to get them involved on our client campaigns – all fully supervised of course.

 Work experience for us is about helping young people develop their skills and giving them a real opportunity to experience first hand what its like to work for a fast moving and diverse public relations agency.
 Interns are treated as though they are junior account executives and are given the opportunity to work on a campaign from the initial creative brainstorms, to the executing of the ideas, drafting press releases, organising photo calls and selling in stories to the media.